 Have you ever wonder, is quinoa keto?
 The simple answer is no, it is not.
-Quinoa is high in carbohydrates and since the keto diet is a low carbohydrate diet, quinoa is not keto friendly.
+Quinoa is high in carbohydrates and since the keto diet is a low carbohydrate diet, quinoa is not keto or low carb.

 Is quinoa keto?